Work in progress: Bicycle light

 TECHNICAL STILL LIFES

 I paint in a traditional way.
-The paintings are slowly build up; layer after thin layer.
+The paintings are slowly built up; layer after thin layer.
 This technique enhances the colors.
 For this fine painters' technique, small brushes are used.
-This classical way of painting stands opposite a loose, deviating perspective and the use of strange and vibrant colors.
+This classical way of the painting stands opposite a loose, deviating perspective and the use of strange and vibrant colors.

 The second series is a series of oil paintings with the inside of machines.
-I was also very curious how the inside of the devices would look like...
+I was also very curious about the inside of the devices and how they would look like...
 Don't you wonder what's inside?

-I guess I was not the only one who was mesmerized by the content of a television!
+I guess I was not the only one who was mesmerized by the content of an old school television!
 Notice; the same details in the video are visible in the painting!!